superlistapp/super_native_extensions/super_drag_and_drop/README.md

 melos bootstrap
 ```

-After this you can open the workspace and run the `drag_and_drop_example` launcher configuration.
+After this you can open the folder in VSCode and run the `drag_and_drop_example` launcher configuration.

 TODO(knopp): Add Intellij launcher configuration